dialoa/dialectica-filters/prefix-ids/README.md

 Prefix-ids
 ==========

-Add prefix to all identifiers in Pandoc document
+Add prefix to all identifiers in Pandoc document.
+Consists of two filters:

+- `crossref-prefix-ids`: prefix pandoc-crossref identifiers and the corresponding citation links
+- `prefix-ids`: prefix standard identifiers and internal links to them

+The former should be applied *before* `pandoc-crossref` is applied.
+The second is to be applied after other identifier/link generating filters are applied, notably after citeproc.

 v0.1.
 Copyright: © 2021 Julien Dutant <julien.dutant@kcl.ac.uk>
 License:  MIT - see LICENSE file for details.